Bill of Materials in Trades: Structure, Use, and Practical Limits

 BOMs with Excel: Why it often falls short

 Excel is an excellent tool for planning phases.
 If you work alone and use BOMs as templates for costing, a simple spreadsheet is often the fastest path.
+I regularly see this as a sensible starting point for small businesses.
 You copy part numbers and quantities and have your basis.

 But Excel hits a hard limit once things become operational: